abdulqshabbir/star-wars/README.md

     - Since the `homeworld` and `films` fields provided by SWAPI are URLs I created some asynchronous helper functions `getResource` and `getResources` which use the URL to fetch the corresponding resource with the fields that the client requests.

 ## Improvements
+- Add the ability to search for characters fom the `CharacterPage` similar to how it is possible on the `HomePage`
+- Add the ability to search for characters by other characteristics, such as thier homeworld planet
 - Speed up the application by adding a cache for the `getPeople` and `getPerson` functions which populate our front end with data.
-We can use the URL being passed to the fetch function as a unique key in our hashmap.
+We can use the URL being passed to the fetch function as a unique key in our hashmap
 - Use an id instead of a full name to uniquely identify characters in our /api/person/:name route
-- Use express.Router to create modular route handlers
+- Use express.Router to create modular route handlers in our back end
 - Create tests for our React application
 - Lift up global CSS styles into a theme that can be reused throughout the application
 - Add tests for our server util functions `getResource` and `getResources`
-- Instead of testing our API against hard-coded values of the SWAPI API we should instead make a request to the SWAPI API
+- Instead of testing our API against hard-coded values of the SWAPI API we should instead make a request to the SWAPI API to ensure that tests do not (incorrectly) fail if the SWAPI API changes
 - Use async/await syntax for promises
 - Improve error handling on the front end
+- Use consistent variable naming: there are several occurences where the words "people" and "characters" are used interchangeably.
+It would be better to have a single variable name we use consistently throughout.
 - Add linting

 <!-- LICENSE -->